-Images of 24 tirthankaras are carved on the ‘mandaps’ or porticos in a corridor around the shrine with each ‘mandap’ having a spire adorned with little bells on the top.
+Images of 24 Tirthankaras are carved on the ‘mandaps’ or porticos in a corridor around the shrine with each ‘mandap’ having a spire adorned with little bells on the top.
 The gentle breeze wafting through the corridors move the bells creating celestial music all around the complex.
-Rising in three storeys, the temple has four small shrines with 80 spires supported by 420 columns.
+Rising in three stories, the temple has four small shrines with 80 spires supported by 420 columns.

 Two temples, dedicated to the Jain saints – Parsvanath and Neminath, face the main temple.
 The temples have beautiful carvings similar to that of Khajuraho.
 Another temple worth visiting the nearby Sun Temple, an 8th century AD temple dedicated to the Sun god.
 The temple has polygonal walls, richly embellished with carvings of warriors, horses and solar deities riding splendid chariots.

 Excursions from Ranakpur

 Sadra (8 km): Famous for beautiful temples and an old Dargah of Khudabaksh Baba.
 The Varahavtar Temple and the Chintamani Parsvanath Jain Temple are the most ancient of the temples situated here.

 Desuri (16 km): Three Jain temples, dedicated to Lord Shiva, Lord Hanuman and Navi Mata are among some noteworthy temples at Desuri.
 A temple dedicated to Parsurama Mahadeo, nestled in the hills, is also closeby.
 It is situated in the Kumbhalgarh tehsil of Rajsamand.